Director: Kanta Vekaria

-The HPC SIG was officially launched at Linaro Connect Las Vegas in September 2016 to drive the adoption of ARM in HPC through the creation of a data center ecosystem.
+The HPC SIG was officially launched at Linaro Connect Las Vegas in September 2016 to drive the adoption of Arm in HPC through the creation of a data center ecosystem.
 It is a collaborative project comprised of members and an advisory board.
-Current members include ARM, HiSilicon, Qualcomm, Fujitsu, Cavium, Red Hat and HPE.
+Current members include Arm, HiSilicon, Qualcomm, Fujitsu, Cavium, Red Hat and HXT.
 CERN and Riken are on the advisory board.

 - Provide reference implementations and cloud based development frameworks